 African

-🇰🇪/🇹🇿 Swahili sw-KE / sw-TZ — High impact for Pan-African apps
+🇰🇪/🇹🇿 Swahili sw-KE / sw-TZ — High impact for Pan-African apps (see experimental language support above)

 🇳🇬 Yoruba yo-NG